Breaking: Bluesky Joins the Great Platform Exodus from Mississippi

 This fragmentation has serious implications:

-Innovation Stifling: Startups avoid states with restrictive laws, concentrating tech development in specific regions.
-Additionally, digital divide: creates have and have-not states for digital services.
+Innovation gets stifled when startups avoid states with restrictive laws, which means tech development ends up concentrated in just a few regions.
+But there's also this digital divide issue - it basically creates have and have-not states when it comes to digital services.

 What This Means for Mississippi Residents

-For the approximately 3 million residents of Mississippi, Bluesky's exit means:
+For the roughly 3 million people living in Mississippi, Bluesky pulling out means:

 Lost Connections

-Users who built communities and followings on Bluesky will lose access to their networks unless they use technical workarounds like VPNs.
-This particularly impacts:
+People who've built communities and followings on Bluesky won't be able to access their networks anymore unless they use technical workarounds like VPNs.
+This especially hurts:

-Activists organizing communities.
-Additionally, businesses engaging with customers.
+Activists are organizing communities.
+Plus, businesses are connecting with their customers.

 Reduced Platform Competition